Reasons Why it’s Not Good to Use Your Personal Phone Number for Business

 The report indicates that approximately three out of ten calls to consumers in the U.S are pre-recorded advertisements.

-Robotic telemarketing complaints continue to be received by the FCC and the FTC.
-Likewise, live phone marketing calls are quite annoying, and this is detrimental to a person’s quality of life and serves as a tool for frauds and scams.
+The FCC and the FTC continue to receive complaints about robotic telemarketing.
+Likewise, live phone marketing calls are quite annoying, and they can be detrimental to a person’s quality of life and serve as a tool for fraud and scams.

 It’s important to keep track of all the business activities you do for your company: sales, logistics, customer service, etc.